Skip to Content

 Difficulty: Moderate

 Among the most picturesque plantation walks in the Isle of Man is Tholt-y-Will.
 Hidden beneath the shadows of Snaefell mountain, this is a steep-sided plantation with a variety of footpaths.
-Each trail is challenging and rewarding in equal measure.

-To complete a circular walk of the plantation will likely take you around 1-2hrs.
+To complete a circular walk of the plantation will take you around 1-2hrs.
 However, you can easily extend it by adding on Tholt-y-Will glen, the Sulby Reservoir, or one of the other nearby plantations.

 8. Ballaugh Plantation (Circular Walk)